cgwire/kitsu/docs/playlist-client/README.md

 ## Presentation of the Client Playlist

-Once you have created a playlist; you can warn you client.
+Once you have created a playlist, you can warn your client.

 ![Playlist Global](../img/getting-started/playlist_global_client.png)

 ::: warning
-Your client will only access the production if the client is part of the team, and only see the **client playlist**.
+Your client will only access the production if the client is part of the team and only sees the **client playlist**.
 :::

-The client has several option to control the playlist.
+The client has several options to control the playlist.

 ::: danger Client Permission
-- Clients are able to see all the versions of all the taks type
+- Clients can see all the versions of all the task type
-- Clients only see their own comment, and your replies.
-They are not able to see your internal commments
+- Clients only see their comments and your replies.
+They are not able to see your internal comments
-- Client only see when a revision has been published, but can't see who puclish it
+- Client only sees when a revision has been published, but can't see who publish it
 - Client can only see and use the status with the **Is client Allowed** tag
 :::